Characteristics of Electronic Invoicing in Ireland

 Mandatory Use

-All public institutions must be able to receive and manage electronic invoices.
-The issuance of e-invoices by suppliers is voluntary.
+All public sector institutions are required to receive and process electronic invoices.
+However, the issuance of e- Invoices by suppliers remains voluntary at this stage.

 Invoice Format